-Voluntary parties choose to enter the VPLE program and pursue one of five available “certificate of completions” (COCs) they would like to receive based on property-specific conditions.
-The DNR has statutory discretion to issue one of five different types COCs under § 292.15(2), Wis.
-Stat., listed below.
+Voluntary parties who choose to enter the VPLE program may pursue one of five available COCs based on property-specific conditions.
+The DNR has statutory discretion in deciding which type of COC to issue under Wis.
+Stat. § 292.15(2).
+The five types of COCs are:

-- § 292.15(2)(a), Wis.
-Stat., General – This COC provides liability protection where the voluntary party has completed a comprehensive investigation of the entire property, including sampling for all likely hazardous substance discharges, has cleaned up the property to the extent practicable, and where natural attenuation was not selected as a remedy to groundwater contamination.
+- Wis.
+Stat. § 292.15(2)(a) General – This COC provides liability protection where the voluntary party has completed, and the DNR has approved, a comprehensive investigation of the entire property, including sampling for all likely hazardous substance discharges, and the voluntary party has cleaned up the property to the extent practicable.
+For the general exemption to apply, natural attenuation may not be selected as a remedy to groundwater contamination.

-- § 292.15(2)(ae), Wis.
-Stat., Natural Attenuation – This COC provides liability protection for cleanups where groundwater contamination will remain at the property, the concentration of the hazardous substance(s) is above an enforcement standard and natural attenuation was selected as the remedy.
+- Wis.
+Stat. § 292.15(2)(ae) Natural Attenuation – This COC provides liability protection for cleanups where groundwater contamination will remain at the property, the concentration of the hazardous substance(s) is above an enforcement standard, and natural attenuation is selected as the remedy.
 The DNR requires the voluntary party to obtain insurance to cover the costs of future investigation and cleanup should natural attenuation fail as the selected remedy.

-- § 292.15(2)(af), Wis.
-Stat., Contaminated Sediment – This COC applies to sites with contaminated sediment and provides liability protection when the voluntary party cleans up the contaminated sediment to the extent practicable.
+- Wis.
+Stat. § 292.15(2)(af) Contaminated Sediment – This COC applies to sites with contaminated sediment and provides liability protection when the voluntary party cleans up the contaminated sediment to the extent practicable.

-- § 292.15(15)(ag), Wis.
-Stat., Property Affected by Off-site Discharge – This COC provides liability protection for cleanups where the contamination on the property originated from another property.
+- Wis.
+Stat. § 292.15(2)(ag) Property Affected by Off-site Discharge – This COC provides liability protection for cleanups where the voluntary party has cleaned up the property and there is also contamination on the property that originated from another property.

-The DNR may only grant a COC after the voluntary party has demonstrated completion of all applicable requirements for chs.
-700-799, Wis.
+The DNR may grant a COC only after the voluntary party has demonstrated completion of all applicable requirements set forth in Wis.
 Admin.
-Code, and § 292.15(2), Wis.
-Stat., for the voluntary party's desired COC.
+Code chs.
+NR 700-799 and Wis.
+Stat. § 292.15(2) for the voluntary party's desired COC.